“At any time I still expect that the no-talent police will come and arrest me.” Actor, writer, director Mike Myers

 See more in his article: Silencing Self-Criticism.

-She has developed a program: Overcoming the Impostor Syndrome.
+She has developed a program to help: Overcome the Impostor Syndrome – which lists: